savanarohit/savanarohit/README.md

 - 👋 Hi, I’m @Savanarohit
 - 👀 I’m interested in web development, DevOps and Cloud Computing.
-- 🌱 I’m currently learning Full stack web development.
+- 🌱 I’m currently workign as DevOps Engineer II and also learning Full stack web development.
-- 💞️ I’m looking to collaborate on web development, DevOps and Cloud Computing.
+- 💞️ I’m looking to collaborate on Web development, DevOps and Cloud Computing.
 - 📫 How to reach me rohitsavana18@gmail.com

 <!---